 Multiple pieces of legislation are pertinent to behavior analysts providing services in school settings.
 The focus of this guidance document is specifically section §22.1-273.4; stating that the Virginia Department of Education shall develop "guidance and resources relating to the provision of applied behavior analysis (ABA) services in public schools for students who are in need of such services."
-School division employees and private providers must lend attention to who may provide ABA services in the Commonwealth, and additional pieces of legislation including the Code of Virginia and Virginia Standards of Quality.
-Professionals involved in the provision of ABA services in Virginia as well as schools are encouraged to have knowledge about these, and will be discussed briefly below.
+There are additional pieces of legislation including Virginia Code related to who may provide ABA services in Virginia and the Virginia Standards of Quality, that are related and both school division employees and private providers.
+Professionals involved in the provision of ABA services in Virginia as well as schools are encouraged to have knowledge about these.
+These will be discussed briefly below.